 CQC - GOOD

 On the HOME page have a read of our CQC Report.
-The areas in which need improving:

 For more information on Birmingham Mind Wellbeing Hub, visit the Surgery and ask Reception for a leaflet.